Introduction to the Hadoop Ecosystem

 12. Oozie

 Oozie is a java web application that maintains many workflows in a Hadoop cluster.
-Having Web service APIs controls over a job is done anywhere.
-It is popular for handling Multiple jobs effectively.
+Having Web service API controls over a job is done anywhere.
+It is famous for handling Multiple jobs effectively.

 Examples

-Regarding map-reduce, we can see an example and use case. one such case is Skybox which uses Hadoop to analyze a huge volume of data.
+Regarding map-reduce, we can see an example and use case.
+One such case is Skybox which uses Hadoop to analyze a huge volume of data.
 Hive can find simplicity on Facebook.
-Frequency of word count in a sentence using map-reduce.
-MAP performs by taking the count as input and perform functions such as Filtering and sorting, and the reduce () consolidates the result.
-Hive example on taking students from different states from student databases using various DML commands
+Frequency of word counts in a sentence using map-reduce.
+MAP performs by taking the count as input and performing functions such as Filtering and sorting; the reduce () consolidates the result.
+Hive example on bringing students from different states from student databases using various DML commands

 Conclusion